Every sunrise is full of life

 Happy and healthy outcome

-The wonderful care they receive from the team at Amplatz puts them at ease.
+The wonderful care they receive from the hospital team puts them at ease.
 So, they can worry about more important things – like keeping up with Regan.